Electromechanical computational model of the human stomach: Electromechanical model

 Here, $\phi_\ep$ and $\phi_\fp$ are scalar harmonic fields, whose gradients $\nabla \phi_\ep$ and $\nabla \phi_\fp$ define smooth vector fields aligned with the anatomical directions from esophagus to pylorus and fundus to pylorus, respectively. $\Gamma_\textup{pyl}$, $\Gamma_\textup{eso}$, and $\Gamma_\textup{fundus}$ are the Dirichlet boundaries reflecting the pyloric sphincter, the lower esophageal sphincter, and the fundus apex point, respectively (cf.,~\cref{fig:stomach_field_1} and~\cref{fig:stomach_field_2}).
 The fiber directions are computed as normalized gradients:

 where $\vec{f}_\textup{R}^\lf$ and $\vec{f}_\textup{R}^\cf$ are the longitudinal and circumferential fiber directions, respectively, and $\vec{n}$ corresponds to the outward normal direction.
+Note that, contrary to engineering intuition, the circumferential and longitudinal directions are not necessarily orthogonal.
+These directions are defined anatomically, based on experimental observations.
+To accurately represent them, a second coordinate system is introduced to capture the anatomical circumferential and longitudinal orientations.
 The scalar fields and their associated Dirichlet boundary conditions used to construct the fiber directions are presented in~\cref{fig:stomach_field_1,fig:stomach_field_2}.
 The computed fiber directions are visualized in~\cref{fig:fiber_long,fig:fiber_cir}, whereas the outward normal vector is shown in~\cref{fig:fiber_perp}.